 So, what does it take to make a trade happen?

 Broadly, there are three ways to make a trade happen:

-Compromise - stop being so fussy, work with what you can get.
-Learn how to get married in 3 months.
+Compromise - make a trade, work with what you can get.

 Remember that no matter what path you choose, you pay a premium for the trade - time, pride, money.
 You take your pick, because there’s no such thing as a free lunch, or dinner.

 But you don’t have skin in the game.